microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

 Furthermore, it complicates the list of profiles, by adding actions intermixed with the profiles.

-The design chosen in this spec more cleanly seperates the responsibilities of the list of profiles and the contents of the new tab menu.
+The design chosen in this spec more cleanly separates the responsibilities of the list of profiles and the contents of the new tab menu.
 This way, each object can be defined independent of the structure of the other.